Andreymshor/Machine-Learning-Algorithms/README.md

  2. Naive Bayes
  3. Perceptron

- All were coded and tested on the Titanic Dataset
+ All were coded and tested on the Titanic Dataset.
  Also includes some exploratory data analysis done in R on a yelp dataset